 Local newspapers online

 British Newspaper Archive includes Oxfordshire local newspapers among the 100s of titles covered.
 This is free to view on-site at Oxfordshire History Centre and in Oxfordshire Libraries (a personal subscription is needed for home use).
-See our list of Oxfordshire titles included.
+See our list of Oxfordshire titles included (pdf format, 284Kb).

-- Newsbank which includes the full-text of selected local and regional newspapers, Oxfordshire titles include the Oxford Mail and Oxford Times.
-Coverage varies but dates range from the 1990s to current
+- Newsbank which includes the full-text of selected local and regional newspapers.
+Coverage varies but dates range from the 1990s to current.
+The Oxford Mail and Oxford Times coverage is 2007 to the current edition.

 - 19th Century British Newspapers - a fully text searchable database of 71 national and regional British and Irish newspapers, 1800-1900, including Jackson’s Oxford Journal.